anitaekogiawe/Profile-Card/README.md

-# Profile-Card
+# Multi-page Application
-A profile card component made using HTML, CSS and Vanilla JS
+A Multi-page application using HTML, CSS, and Vanilla JS which contains a profile, contact us page, and about me page